arduino/docs-content/content/hardware/03.nano/boards/nano-esp32/datasheet/datasheet.md

 ## NORA-W106-10B (Radio Module / MCU)

-The Nano ESP32 features the **NORA-W106-10B** stand alone radio module, embedding an ESP32-S3 series SoC as well as an antenna.
-The ESP32-S3 is based on a LX7 Microprocessor with a clock frequency at up to 240 MHz and 512kB SRAM.
+The Nano ESP32 features the **NORA-W106-10B** stand alone radio module, embedding an ESP32-S3 series SoC as well as an embedded antenna.
+The ESP32-S3 is based on an Xtensa® LX7 series microprocessor.

-The ESP32-S3 SoC includes
+### Xtensa® Dual-core 32-bit LX7 Microprocessor

+The microprocessor for the ESP32-S3 SoC inside the NORA-W106 module is a dual-core 32-bit Xtensa® LX7.
+Each core can run at up to 240 MHz and has 512kB SRAM memory.
+The LX7 features:
+- 32-bit customized instruction set
+- 128-bit data bus
+- 32-bit multiplier / divider
+- Support for JTAG debugging

+The LX7 has a 384 KB ROM (Read Only Memory), and 512 KB of SRAM (Static Random Access Memory).
+It also features an 8 KB **RTC FAST** and **RTC SLOW** memory.
+These memories are designed for low power operations, where the **SLOW** memory can be accessed by the ULP (Ulta Low Power) coprocessor, retaining the data in deep sleep mode.

 ### Wi-Fi

-Data rate up to 150 Mbps
+The NORA-W106-10B module supports the WiFi 4 IEEE 802.11 standards b/g/n, with an output power EIRP at up to 10 dBm.
+The max range for this module is 500 meters.

 * 802.11b: 11 Mbit/s
 * 802.11g: 54 Mbit/s
 * 802.11n: 72 Mbit/s max at HT-20 (20 MHz), 150 Mbit/s max at HT-40 (40 MHz)

 ### Bluetooth

+The NORA-W106-10B module supports Bluetooth® LE v5.0 with an output power EIRP at up to 10 dBm.

 ## Serial Communication Protocols

 The ESP32-S3 chip provides flexibility for the various serial protocols it supports.
 For example, the I2C bus can be assigned to almost any available GPIO.
+Please bare in mind that the de

-### I2C
+### Inter-Integrated Circuit (I2C)

 Default pins:
 - A4 - SDA